Impact Digital Marketing Institute — Header

 One of the top questions I get in our batches is: "What will I earn?"
 Here are realistic figures for India in 2026, based on what our placement partners and Glassdoor data for India consistently report:

-The most in-demand roles in Hyderabad right now are performance marketers (Google + Meta Ads specialists) and SEO executives.
-Companies including Wipro, Accenture, Amazon, Flipkart, and hundreds of local agencies are actively hiring.
-If you want to understand whether digital marketing is a good career in India in 2026, the hiring data makes the answer clear.
+The most in-demand roles right now are performance marketers (Google + Meta Ads specialists) and SEO executives.
+If you want to understand whether digital marketing is a good career in India in 2026, the hiring data makes the answer clear — but the deeper question is whether it fits how you personally like to work and learn, which is exactly what a career fit assessment is designed to surface.

 The AI Advantage in 2026